A Community of Dynamic, Confident and Caring Learners

 Physical Sports: BADMINTON, HOCKEY, SEPAK TAKRAW

 Uniformed Groups: BOYS’ BRIGADE, NCC (SEA), NPCC, RED CROSS YOUTH

-Clubs And Societies: AVA / INFOCOMM CLUB, LIBRARY COUNCIL, SCRABBLE CLUB
+Clubs And Societies: AUDIO VIDEO AND INFORMATION TECHNOLOGY CLUB, SCRABBLE CLUB

 Other Important Details / Information